DanHerman212/streaming-systems/readme.md

 Data definition can be found at [data dictionary page](data.md)<br>

 # SQL Anlaysis and Data Visualization
-As a frequent passenger of the ACE subway line, I answered a few common questions, I was curious about:<br>
+As a frequent passenger of the ACE subway line, I answered a few common questions I was curious about:<br>
 - What is the average time between train arrivals on the ACE line during a weekday?<br>
 - What are the top 10 busiest stations on the ACE line?<br>
 - What is the average idle time per station on the ACE line?<br>